 This section overlaps with other routes.
 Pay attention to the signs.

 Teresa e Augusto Nogueira & Virgílio Lima

-« We are Teresa and Augusto and we sponsored an RV trail because we want to contribute to help preserve one of the most beautiful coastal areas in southern Europe.
+« We are Teresa and Augusto and we take care of a Rota Vicentina trail because we want to contribute to preserve one of the most beautiful coastal areas in southern Europe.
 Augusto is from Odemira and every summer, since 1979, we went down to here from Estoril for a few days of vacation.
 When we retired, we decided that we wanted to live on a rural house, in the Almograve area.
 We have been here since 2004.
 We highly value networking, which is the main asset of Associação Rota Vicentina.
 We are happy to be part of this project! » Teresa e Augusto, Caretakers since 2012

 “It is with great pleasure that I sign the Caretaker Commitment Letter for the journey between Cavaleiro (Cabo Sardão) and Zambujeira do Mar.
 For some years now I have dedicated myself to taking walks in nature with friends, companies or simply alone.
 About two years ago I tried to do the circuit between Sines and Porto Covo on my own and since then I haven't stopped….
 There is a stunning beauty on our coast that we hardly find elsewhere, so walking on the Fishermen's Trail is magical.
 I finally decided to take this small step of being the Godfather of one of the Trails because I can better manage my time as an entrepreneur at this time.
 It is almost a duty to give my contribution to such a noble cause.
 I hope to leave this path that I care, always in the best conditions so that whoever walks it enjoys and enjoys it just as I and thousands of others do.”
 Virgílio, Godfather since 2020